jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 A row of chairs has opened up near the back.
 The mother walks to the open seats.
 She sits down and holds a kid covered with blankets.

-You might not think it, it's not the scene of the gentle snowfall outside, but this is a memorable image to another who cares to look.
+You might not think it, it's not the scene of the gentle snowfall outside, but this is a very memorable image to another who cares to look.
 A mother caring for her sick kid.

 Nobody cares to look.
 Except Mark.

 He takes the scene in.
-Looking about thirty, with baggy eyes and ruffled clothes this mother totally ignored the ideals of fashion.
+Looking about thirty, with baggy eyes and ruffled clothes this mother is a sight to behold.
 At a corporate job she'd probably be sent home for breaking the rules.
 But now she doesn't care, because she holds her child.
 The little kid is so wrapped in her mother's arms, bundled up so much and held so tight we can't even see the tike.

 Marky take out a notepad.
 A quality notepad at that.
 Shinola brand, hand made in Detroit.
 He sketches the image with decent skill.
 It being Christmas, he can't help but make the image look like Mary holding a sick Jesus.

 Marky sketches.
-He's thinking to himself, "Even toddler Jesus must have had broken arm or stomach flu when he was growing up."
+He's thinking to himself, "Even toddler Jesus must have had broken arm or stomach flu when he was growing up.
+I want to help.
+I'll turn the hat into a veil, blankets into loin clothes, and teary eyes into loving ones."

-Mark turns the mother's hat into a veil, blankets into loin clothes, and teary eyes into loving ones.
-When he finishes the sketch, he signs it.
-Then he rips it out of his notebook.
+When he finishes the sketch, he rips it out of his notebook.
 He gets up, and walks over to the mother and sick kid.

 "I drew this for you."